 Strangely, it’s not the first time this week that I ran across concerns about plastics.
 Having been glad I never swtiched to drinking water from plastic bottles I had my attention drawn to water from domestic plastic pipes.
 Different plastic, similar question: what leaches out of it and is it bad for me.
 My bottled water / tap water mini-dilema (I actually take the same view as I do about my seafood) took me to the websites of US National Center for Biotechnology Information and the American Water Works Association.
 Unfortunately, both articles are way over my head and outside of my subscription.
 Nevertheless the exerpts highlight the fact that there’s lots of research being done, there’s definately an issue and the jury’s still out on what that means in terms of harmfulness to people.

-Actually,it turns out that having a week bookended by plastic related perhaps shouldn’t seem as strange as it does; five years ago Scientific American beat me to the news that plastics have conquered the world and “lab-synthesized plastics have virtually defined a way of life”. (oops, must have been in the pub that … year?! …).
+Actually,it turns out that having a week bookended by plastic related concerns perhaps shouldn’t seem as strange as it does; five years ago Scientific American beat me to the news that plastics have conquered the world and “lab-synthesized plastics have virtually defined a way of life”. (oops, must have been in the pub that … plus the intervening 5 …).

-As a private individual, I at least want to know what plastics are where – be it my dinner or the fabric of my flat.
-I want to know so I can do a bit more of the above “investigating” as and when I have the time, or when there’s some new evidence emerges I want to understand its implications; I don’t want to wait for legislators to save me – I like being on the front foot.
+As a private individual, I at least want to know which plastics are where – be it on my dinner plate or in the fabric of my flat.
+I want to know so I can do a bit more of the above “investigating” as and when I have the time, or when some new evidence emerges and I want to understand its implications; I don’t want to wait for legislators to save me – I like being on the front foot.

 As a professional, I don’t manage a supply chain but if I did, I wouldn’t be overlooking this